sagars007/ShuttleCabmgmt-SWE-prj/README.md

 7)	In the admin site, type localhost/ShuttleCabmgmtsys to view all the files.
 8)	Click on homepage_safar.php and visit the complete site starting from there.

-Pre-requisite:
+Dev softwares:
-1)	Xampp software.
+1)	Xampp software (for localhost server, phpmyadmin)
-2)	A good editing software such as VScode, sublime text, notepad++.
+2)	Code editors such as VScode, sublime text, notepad++.

 ![screenshot](ShuttleCabmgmtsys/screenshots/ss1.png)